theapexlab/serverless-icebreaker/README.md

 Search for something specific in a lambda's name:

 ```
-npx cst --filterByName=get
+npx sib --filterByName=get
 ```

 Add string to ignore in file names:

 ```
-npx cst --ignore-pattern=redis
+npx sib --ignore-pattern=redis
 ```

 Overwrite the error threshold:

 ```
-npx cst --errorThresholdMB=30
+npx sib --errorThresholdMB=30
 ```

 To show only the files that exceed the error threshold:

 ```
-npx cst --showOnlyErrors
+npx sib --showOnlyErrors
 ```

 To run a detailed report:

 ```
-npx cst --detailed-report
+npx sib --detailed-report
 ```

 To see all available options:

 ```
-npx cst --help
+npx sib --help
 ```

 ## Pipeline Mode

 ---

-When using the --pipeline flag, (a cst-config.json configuration file is required).
+When using the --pipeline flag, (a sib-config.json configuration file is required).
 In the absence of any errors, no output will be generated.
 However, if an error does occur, the program will exit with code 1.

 This feature allows you to seamlessly integrate it into your existing pipeline, such as Husky or GitHub Actions, for efficient error handling and continuous integration.

 For optimal results it is advisable to perform a build before very run.

 ```
-npx cst --pipeline
+npx sib --pipeline
 or
-npm run cst --pipeline
+npm run sib --pipeline
 ```

 1. Add to [husky](https://www.npmjs.com/package/husky).

 ```
-npx husky add .husky/pre-commit "npm run cst --pipeline"
+npx husky add .husky/pre-commit "npm run sib --pipeline"
 ```

 2. Add to Github Action